-- 7th 10th grade A minimum of 10 hours each year serving the community. - Junior Year A minimum of 15 hours serving the community with a non-profit organization, not your church. - Senior Year A twenty hour individually-developed community service project.
+- 7th and 8th grade encouraged to participate in service projects with their Advisory Groups - 9th and 10th grade -A minimum of 10 hours each year serving the community. - Junior Year A minimum of 15 hours serving the community with a non-profit organization, not your church. - Senior Year A twenty hour individually-developed community service project.